quano2/MATLAB-to-Python/Readme.txt

 Below is some information about the translator in its current state:

-MAJOR CHANGES - In the structure of the translator, testing needed.
+MAJOR CHANGES - Indentation handling has been changed, testing needed.

-MAJOR PROBLEMS - Indentation can no handle loops after loops, fix needed.

 ADDED:
-- Added try and catch
-- Small changes
-- Indentation handling changes
+- New indentation handling

-GRAMMAR TERMS REMOVED (NOT FULL LIST):
-- Lambda_args
-- Lambda_expr

-PROBLEMS NOTICED:
-- Left and Right divide
-- Array left and right division
-- Newlines in strings can't be read in probably
-- Indentation
+- New methods in codegen to deal with indents
+- Functions file will direct translations for some functions
+- Added some function translations (simple ones, no argument changes)
+- Main method, asks for filename to be translated

 NOTES:
-- Dotdivequals and Dotmulequals have been removed not sure what they do
-- Lots more equals removed
 - L/RBRACKET's are different tokens in grammar
 - Removed persistence as python doesn't have need of it
-- Large ammount of guess work has been done a large amount of testing needs to be done!!!

 TO DO LIST:
-- Check tokens for excess
-- Fix string lexer
+- Add comments
-- Testing
+- Testing!!
 - Clean up error messages, some are getting pass to command line
-- Add comments
-- Indentation
+- Error catching
+- Remove print lines from parser
+- Make for loops work for more complex ideas

 CURRENT STATUS:
 - Lexer will recognise most tokens
 - Parser will parse all grammar
 - Code generation will work for some inputs (see support list)
+- Unable to deal with comments

 FULL SUPPORT LIST:
 - Simple expressions